BIGJRA/BIGJRA.github.io/rejuv.md

 ## Kakori Village and Jeminra Woods

-In the town, itemfind around for 2 *TinyMushrooms.* In the top left, use another Spice Powder on Vileplume to get to a hidden… *TinyMushroom.*
+In the town, itemfind around for 2 *TinyMushrooms.* In the top left, use another Spice Powder on Vileplume to get to a hidden... *TinyMushroom.*

 Enter the third house from the left, on the upper row of houses below the cliffside.
 Talk to the woman, and she'll run off to the Xen